pauloddr/articles/fighting-game-in-javascript.md

 ## Roadmap

-### 0.1
+### 0.1 - Proof of Concept

 Develop a very basic character, with one attack, and walk forward/backward.

 Test the concept of running a 3D character in Javascript and see how it performs.

 Does it lag or glitch in any way?
+Does it memory-leak?

 "Can we go on?"